 Also, it employs a 39-point Multi-CAM 4800DX AF sensor module with nine cross-type AF points that offer improved 3D tracking of moving subjects.

 Built-in Wi-Fi and GPS make it a great choice for traveling photographers as well.
-The Nikon D5300 is a low budget entry-level general-purpose DSLR.
+Read the full review on the Nikon D5300 to see why it’s a great low budget entry-level general-purpose DSLR.

 Final Thoughts on the Best Nikon DSLR Cameras